Discover best practice tips and localization strategies to reach more users in Mexico

 Let’s take a closer look at 7 key factors that will help you decide whether now is the right time to expand your app or game in Mexico.

 Popular game and app categories

 Typically, strategy, action, role-playing games (RPG) and casual genres generate the highest revenue for developers.
-Notable trends right now include the rise of eSports (Mexico is the 4th largest audience in the world for these) and also games as a service, including LiveOps and events localisation, and advertising on mobile.
+Notable trends right now include the rise of eSports (Mexico is the 4th largest audience in the world for these) and also games as a service, including LiveOps and events localization, and advertising on mobile.

 Entertainment, dating, education, and social app categories often perform well in terms of downloads.
 Other app-related trends include the growing use of subscriptions; an increase in the number of fintech startups; plus a significant rise in apps focused on delivering goods.

 In markets like Mexico, a minimum price of US$1 for IAPs (in-app purchases) is generally seen as too high.
 You might want to consider a more appropriate amount of around 5MXP, as this will help you localise the price point and reach more people at a price they can afford.
 You’ll find more details about that here.

 Another recommended best practice is ‘charm pricing’ – for example, 9.99MXP or 19MXP.
 And definitely avoid ‘odd pricing’, as shown below.

 Example: ‘Odd pricing’ will discourage users in Mexico from buying your app or game.